ahmadalbadawi/ahmadalbadawi.github.io/_pages/about.md

 ---
 permalink: /
-title: "About Me"
+title: "About Dr. Ahmad Al Badawi - Cryptography & Privacy Scientist"
 author_profile: true
 redirect_from:
   - /about/
   - /about.html
-description: "Official website of Dr. Ahmad Al Badawi, a Senior Scientist in Cryptography.
-Explore his research in privacy-preserving technologies, publications, and professional background."
+description: "Official website of Dr. Ahmad Al Badawi, a Sr. Scientist in Cryptography.
+Explore his research in privacy-preserving technologies and professional background."
 og_image: "/images/profile.jpg"
 ---